Which Airport to Fly Into for Romania

 - The west (Timisoara, the Banat), or arriving overland from Serbia or Hungary: Timisoara (TSR).

 - The northeast, Moldavia and the painted monasteries of Bucovina: Iasi (IAS), the third-busiest airport, or the smaller Suceava field closer to the monasteries themselves.
+Already in Bucharest and heading this way?
+Bucharest to Iasi compares the hop.

 The single most useful trick is the open-jaw: fly into one airport and out of another.
 Land at OTP, tour the castles and Transylvania west to east, then fly home from Cluj (or the reverse) and you never backtrack the length of the country.
 Multi-city fares are often barely more than a return, and you save a whole day of driving or a train back to where you started.